leimao/CPP-Treasure-Bay/README.md

 * Remove variable const restrictions on pointers temporally
 * Do not use it to modify the content of const variables

+### Smart Pointers

+#### Shared Pointer

+* Shared pointer is a smart pointer object that retains shared ownership of an object through a pointer.
+* Several shared pointer objects may own the same object.
+* Object owned would be destroyed once the last smart pointer owning the object loses ownership.

+### Singleton